nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 - Design the API of every extension.
 This design work will be completed for each extension before implementation.
 - Design an API that will allow the user to insert raw NGINX config into the NGINX config that NGINX Gateway Fabric generates (e.g. [snippets in NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-snippets/)).

-## Gateway API Extension
+## Gateway API Extensions

-The Gateway API provides many extension that implementations can leverage to deliver features that the general-purpose API cannot address.
-This section provides a summary of these extension.
+The Gateway API provides many extensions that implementations can leverage to deliver features that the general-purpose API cannot address.
+This section provides a summary of these extensions.

 ### GatewayClass Parameters Ref